 Q: Is Montessori only for children with learning differences?

 - A: The methods used in Montessori schools are highly effective with children who have learning differences and gifted learners.
 The reason for this effectiveness, however, is that the learning environments have been designed to ensure success for all.
 We meet each child where they are at and guide them through the sequenced curriculum at their own pace.

 Q: Are Montessori schools religious?

 - A: Maria Montessori respected the spiritual nature of children when considering the education of the whole child.
 We present lessons from the Children & Worship curriculum at the preprimary and elementary level.
-Starting the day with prayer and praying before meals is part of living and demonstrating our Christian values.
+Starting the day with prayer and praying before meals is part of living and demonstrating our Christian values, however, Go Like the Wind is a place for all faiths to come together and grow in learning.
 We are happy to provide your children with a strong values based education that warmly welcomes our beautifully diverse community.

 Q: Can I afford a Montessori education for my child?